 A qualified journalist and published writer, he has scripted, directed and produced short documentaries for videos shown in the European Parliament.
 He has commissioned award winning digital content, spoken on key policy issues at national forums and managed communications, including crisis communications, for large organisations and national charities.

-Kevin stands up for change by getting involved; he is a long service school governor, a trustee and director of local organisations and has been involved in Green politics for a number of years.
+Kevin stands up for change by getting involved; he is a long service school governance chair, a trustee and director of local organisations and has been involved in Green politics for a number of years.

 Kevin works strategically and directly to deliver campaigns that influence change.